SelFerns/MoveIt/README.md

 3. Open the project in your preferred code editor or use a simple text editor.

-## Usage

-To view the website, you can simply open the `index.html` file in your web browser.
-Here's how you can do it:

-1. Right-click on `index.html`.
-2. Select "Open with" and choose your web browser.

-You will now be able to interact with the MoveIt website.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.